ArnoStar/SillyCord/README.md

 SECRET_KEY=writeARandomSecretString
 DATABASE_URL=sqlite:///SillyCord.db #Unless you know what you're doing you should this like it is

-MAIL_SERVER=smtp.gmail.com #I recomand you to use the stmp gmail server MAIL_USERNAME=yourMail@gmail.com
+MAIL_SERVER=smtp.gmail.com #I recommend you to use the smtp gmail server MAIL_USERNAME=yourMail@gmail.com
 MAIL_PASSWORD=**** **** **** **** #This password is NOT the password of your gmail account you'll need to find the password for app
 MAIL_DEFAULT_SENDER=yourMail@gmail.com #This should be the same email as upward